sorgerlab/indra/doc/tutorials/machine_reading.rst

-The script submits the jobs to the scheduler with appropriate dependencies such that the REACH reading step completes first, then the INDRA processing step, and then the finaly assembly into a single pickle file.
+The script submits the jobs to the scheduler with appropriate dependencies such that the REACH reading step completes first, then the INDRA processing step, and then the final assembly into a single pickle file.